Tim Walz: Early life and education

 Timothy James Walz was born on April 6, 1964, in West Point, Nebraska, at Memorial Hospital.
 His mother, Darlene Rose Reiman, was a homemaker and grew up on a farm.
 His father, James Frederick Walz, was a teacher and school superintendent who served in the U.S. Army during the Korean War, and had worked in the family's butcher shop as a child.
 Walz is of German, Swedish, Luxembourgish, and Irish descent; in 1867 his great-great-grandfather Sebastian Walz emigrated to the United States from Kuppenheim, Germany.
 One of his grandmothers was Swedish American, and one of his great-grandmothers was Irish American.
 He was raised Catholic.

 Walz and his three siblings grew up in Valentine, Nebraska, a small rural town in the north-central part of the state, in an area of farms and ranchland near the South Dakota border.
 In school, he played football and basketball and ran track.
 After school, he went hunting with his friends.
 While Walz was in high school, his father, who was the school superintendent and a chain smoker, was diagnosed with lung cancer.
 After his father's diagnosis, his family moved to the rural farming community of Butte, Nebraska to be closer to his mother's relatives.
 During summers, Walz worked on the family farm.
 He graduated from Butte High School in 1982 in a class of 25 students and then went to Chadron, Nebraska for college.

 Walz's father died in January 1984, leaving his mother and younger brother dependent on Social Security survivor benefits for support.
 He was devastated and drifted from Nebraska to Texas, where he took courses at the University of Houston in East Asian studies and served in the Texas Army National Guard.
 Then he went to Jonesboro, in northeast Arkansas, where he built tanning beds in a factory and was an instructor in the Arkansas Army National Guard.

 Walz returned to Nebraska in 1987 to continue his education at Chadron State College; he participated in student government there and was an honor student.
 He graduated in 1989 with a Bachelor of Science degree in social science education.
+Walz received his master's degree from Minnesota State University, Mankato.
+In 2001, he wrote his master's thesis, "Improving Human Rights and Genocide Studies in the American High School Classroom", which focused on Holocaust and genocide education.
+He began a Doctor of Education at Saint Mary's University of Minnesota, but did not complete it.